Sousaphone: North America

 The sousaphone is an important fixture of the New Orleans brass band tradition and is still used in groups such as the Dirty Dozen Brass Band by Kirk Joseph.
 Soul Rebels Brass Band from New Orleans features sousaphone player Edward Lee Jr.

 Sinaloa, a state of Mexico, has a type of music called Banda Sinaloense, and the sousaphone is used there as a tuba.

 Damon "Tuba Gooding Jr." Bryson from The Roots played the sousaphone on Late Night with Jimmy Fallon.
 He now does this for The Tonight Show Starring Jimmy Fallon.

 Nat Mcintosh is the sousaphone player and co-founder of Youngblood Brass Band, who play a mixture of traditional New Orleans style brass band music and hip hop.

 The Lemon Bucket Orkestra, a Canadian self-described "Balkan-Klezmer-Gypsy-Punk-Super-Party-Band", features a sousaphone as one of their instruments.

+Europe

+Sousaphones in the Swiss Army Central Band.

+Sousaphones are one of the common instruments featured in Swiss bands like the Swiss Army Central Band.